/

 Carménère is a unique and often overlooked wine that has a rich history and distinct taste.
 In this article, we’ll delve into the origins of Carménère, its flavor profiles, and how it adapts to different climates around the world—from South America’s sun-drenched valleys to the cool vineyards of Washington and the historic regions of Europe.
 Join us as we uncover the story behind this fascinating wine and its global journey.

-At Cellar Beast, we have partnered with the family-owned Pontin del Roza Vineyard in the Yakima Valley of Washington for exclusive rights to their 47 year old Carménère vines.
-At the optimal time for harvest, the team handpicks these delicate grapes and entrusts the talented refrigerated truck delivery drivers to land them safely with our wine making crew.
+At Cellar Beast, we have partnered with the family-owned Pontin del Roza Vineyard in the Yakima Valley of Washington for exclusive rights to their 47-year old Carménère vines.
+At the optimal time for harvest, the team handpicks these delicate grapes and entrusts the talented refrigerated truck delivery drivers to land them safely with our winemaking crew.
 Recently, the Pontin del Roza team has grafted new Carménère to older Petite Verdot vines through bud and stick grafting techniques in the exact proportions to produce our award-winning Dark Angel.
 We look forward to many more years of partnership with the Miller Family!

 Head winemaker, Matt Check, stands by our carmenere vices that are approaching old vibe status.